 After all, your clients rely on your advice and the products that you manufacture.
 That is why owners of sheet metal companies can be sued for fraud and negligence in performing their duties.

 Whether you are building custom duct work or metal panels, we're here to help.
 Regardless of your profession - sheet metal worker, maintenance worker, or installation worker - we look forward to talking with you.

 Types of exposure that sheet metal shops need protection from:

-Property exposures: Your concerns come from fires started at your operation.
+Your concerns come from fires started at your operation.
 Your office, shop, yard, or warehouse has plenty of raw materials and finished goods.
 Now think of all of the things that could potentially ignite a fire:

 - Production machinery